 Truth is, Driving While Intoxicated (DWI) is one of the most common criminal charges faced by members of our community.
-Dealing with a drunk driving charge is a serious matter — filled with stress, uncertainty, and confusion.
+Dealing with a DWI in NH is a serious matter — filled with stress, uncertainty, and confusion.

-Unfortunately, it often seems like the odds are stacked against you when stopped by the police and arrested.
+Unfortunately, it often seems like the odds are stacked against you when stopped by the police and arrested for drunk driving.
 In these situations it usually feels like the police officers and prosecutors have all of the power.
 It is easy to feel helpless and resigned to living with the serious consequences.

 Never forget: You have options

 No matter what the circumstances, help is available to assist you in fighting the charges or minimizing the impact of consequences in your life related to a DWI conviction.